thomykay/dhbw-projectmanagement1/lesson 108 - review retro/lesson108 - slides.md

 ---
 <!-- _backgroundColor: lightblue -->

-# Practice - Let's continue with the Fishbowl
+# Practice - The Fishbowl 🐠

 1. **Invitation**
    1. How have the PM lectures so far enriched my perception about Project Management?